ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-18-stability-of-white-dwarves.md

 > "No two fermions can exhibit the same quantum numbers in a quantum system".

 For instance, if particle A has quantum numbers (1,1,1) then another particle B can't have quantum numbers (1,1,1) because it violates Pauli exclusion.
-Anything else is permitted.
+Anxything else is permitted.

 ## Fermi - Dirac Distribution